Paper Mill Accident Attorneys

 - Workers must be trained to recognize hazards, know what to do & how to respond to emergencies

 Have you Sustained an Injury or Illness While Working at a Paper Mill?

-If you believe that your employer or co-worker is responsible for the paper mill injury or illness that you sustained, do not hesitate to contact our industrial accident attorneys at Arnold & Itkin.
+If you believe that your employer or co-worker is responsible for the paper mill injury or illness that you sustained, do not hesitate to contact our paper mill accident lawyers at Arnold & Itkin.
 We have helped many people who were in the same situation you are in now.
-We know that life becomes difficult after sustaining injuries in an accident, that is why we are dedicated to fighting for your rights, so you can pay medical bills and secure your future.
+We know that life becomes difficult after sustaining injuries in an accident; that is why we are dedicated to fighting for your rights, so you can pay medical bills and secure your future.
 We have recovered billions of dollars on behalf of our clients, and we are prepared to fight for your rights today.